 in medical imaging, radiation therapy, and interventional procedures.
 To be eligible

-for ARRT Bone Densitometry certification, candidates must already hold ARRT registration in radiography, nuclear medicine technology (registration through NMTCB is also accepted), or radiation therapy, meet ethics requirements, document clinical experience, and pass the ARRT certification examination in bone densitometry.
+for ARRT Bone Densitometry certification and registration, candidates must already hold ARRT certification and registration in radiography, nuclear medicine technology (registration through NMTCB is also accepted), or radiation therapy, meet ethics requirements, document clinical experience, and pass the ARRT certification and registration examination in bone densitometry.

-Annual renewal of registration is required to maintain the ARRT credential.
+Annual renewal of certification and registration is required to maintain the ARRT credential.

 Continuing Education (CE)

-Once certified in bone densitometry, Registered Technologists (R.T.s) must complete 24
+Once certified and registered in bone densitometry, Registered Technologists (R.T.s) must complete 24

 Category A or A+ continuing education (CE) credits each biennium — a two-year period